Aurora12/scalajs-project-template/README.md

 ## Usage

 Build target folder is `bin` in project root.
-That's where all resources are copied and where the `fastOptJs`/`fullOptJS` output is directed.
+That's where all of the resources are copied to and where the `fastOptJs`/`fullOptJS` output is directed.

 The `version` parameter is optional, it defaults to the `version` setting in `build.sbt`.